Sicavonline/api-platform-mongo-bridge/README.md

 -------
 First you need to install MongoDB PHP Driver, Api platform

-Fun this command to configure your environnement informations :
+Run this command to configure your environnement informations :

 ```
 composer config "platform.ext-mongo" "1.6.16" # dependance d'alcaeus